ianstormtaylor/slate/docs/concepts/06-editor.md

 }
 ```

-Slightly more complex than the others, because it contains all of the top-level functions that define your custom, domain-specific behaviors.
+It is slightly more complex than the others, because it contains all of the top-level functions that define your custom, domain-specific behaviors.

 The `children` property contains the document tree of nodes that make up the editor's content.